rytswd/get-gitops-k8s/README.md

 $ make
 ```

 This goes into a very simple interactive mode.
-You will need to input your GitHub user ID and [access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+You will need to input your [GitHub access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

 ```
 Starting K8s Installation